An excerpt from www.HouseOfNames.com archives copyright © 2000 - 2013

 First found in Hertfordshire, where the first record of the name was Aluricus Scoua who was listed in the Domesday Book.
 Leuuinus Scufe was listed c.
 1067 in the reference "Old English Bynames" and Wulnod Scoue was listed as a Templar Knight in 1185.
 The name is probably derived from the Old English word "scufa," which means to "thrust, push."
 The name is often metonymic for Shoveller and it's variants.
 In this latter case, the name is a trade name for someone who makes "shovels."
 As the names are so similar phonetically, it is now difficult to clearly determine which origin is which.

-More information is included under the topic Early Shovlin Notables in all our PDF Extended History products.
+Another 39 words(3 lines of text) are included under the topic Early Shovlin Notables in all our PDF Extended History products.

 Some of the first settlers of this family name or some of its variants were: Johnathan Showell, who sailed to Virginia in 1653; Elias Shovell sailed to Barbados in 1679; John Showell sailed to Virginia in 1721; William Shovel sailed to Virginia in 1735.